The Country Code Names Supporting Organisation (ccNSO) is a body within the ICANN structure created for and by ccTLD managers.

 Through the ccNSO, ccTLD managers are also working together with other stakeholders and communities within the ICANN structure, such as the Government Advisory Committee (GAC), or the Generic Names Supporting Organisation (GNSO).

 In order to encourage true global cooperation, we invite all ccTLD managers, both members and non-ccNSO members, to participate in all working groups, as well as to attend all ccNSO meetings.

 Membership in the ccNSO is open to all ccTLD managers responsible for managing an ISO 3166 country-code top-level domain.
 You can find more information on how to join here.

 Bart Boswinkel is responsible for overall staff support to the ccNSO, its Working Groups and policy development processes.
 He advises the ccNSO Council Working Groups on process and substantive matters, and has been appointed as the policy development issue manager for the limited number of ccNSO policy development processes.

 Kimberly Carlson is responsible for administrative parts of the ccNSO Secretariat operations, such as scheduling telephone conferences, updating the website and writing notes and minutes.
 She is also responsible for the ccNSO Wiki workspaces and the use of virtual meeting tools.

 Joke Braeken is responsible for distributing relevant information to the ccTLD community and is the main point of contact for ccNSO members.
-She is coordinating the ccNSO travel funding scheme and is also supporting various ccNSO Working Groups as well as the ccNSO Council.
+As ccNSO policy advisor, she is supporting various ccNSO Working Groups and Committees, as well as the ccNSO Council.